Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Discussion

 We have also shown that we can adjust the emergent magnetism by external controls such as electric fields and mechanical strain.
 Electrostatic gating could be used to change the charge transfer, potentially allowing for switchable magnetic phases.
 Our results indicate that an electron occupation change of approximately 1 electron per unit cell, or \SI{2.5e13}{\per\cm\squared}, is needed to change the magnetic phases.
 If we consider a \SI{10}{\nano\meter} thick parallel-plate capacitor with hBN as a dielectric with a dielectric constant of 3.76\cite{laturia_dielectric_2018}, we get a switching voltage of \SI{12}{\volt} and, for a 10 by \SI{10}{\nano\meter} device, a switching energy of \SI{24}{\atto\joule}.
 These voltages are experimentally feasible and the energies are very low\cite{ramesh_electric_2021,matsukura_control_2015}.
 If higher electric fields or capacitance is required, electrolytic gates could be employed\cite{kim_electrolyte-gated_2013}.
 Applied strain, such as from flexible, piezoelectric, or thermally expanding substrates\cite{roldan_strain_2015}, can also activate or suppress magnetic phases.
 These controls could be used to induce magnetism in otherwise non-magnetic MOFs or to dynamically switch magnetism on and off.

 It is worth pointing out that our calculations capture electron correlations at the mean-field level.
 The mean-field approximation allows for exploring magnetic phases in the kagome lattice\cite{ferhat_phase_2014,kim_emergent_2020}.
 However, effects such as the Kondo effect\cite{kumar_manifestation_2021} or Mott transition are not captured in our calculations.
 Higher levels of theory, such as dynamical mean-field theory, could capture these effects and reveal further interesting physics\cite{georges_strongly_2004}.
+An accurate description of many-body effects such as the Kondo effect would be important for quantitative comparisons with experiments, including magnetic order or suppression of the latter, beyond the prediction and corroboration of local magnetic moments.
+Our DFT and mean-field results suggest some degree of magnetic order on substrates that include metals (e.g., Ag(111)), where Kondo-screening of local magnetic moments can actually prevent such magnetic order\cite{coleman_heavy_2015}.
+Regardless, our approach is useful for predicting the presence of local magnetic moments, a necessary ingredient for the Kondo effect\cite{perera_spatially_2010,girovsky_long-range_2017,tuerhong_two-dimensional_2018}.

-Furthermore, next-nearest-neighbour hopping was ignored in our Hubbard model because for DCA-Cu this is negligible, as is common in MOFs (Supplementary Fig. \ref*{fig:dft-tb-comparison}).
-For simplicity we regarded only on-site Coulomb interactions in the Hubbard model, and although inter-site Coulomb interactions can slightly alter the phase space\cite{fuchs_kagome_2020}, it is generally possible to replace inter-site interactions with an effective on-site interaction\cite{schuler_optimal_2013}.
+We made a few simplifications in constructing our Hubbard model.
+Next-nearest-neighbour hopping was ignored in our Hubbard model because for DCA-Cu this is negligible (Supplementary Fig. \ref*{fig:dft-tb-comparison}).
+For simplicity we regarded only on-site Coulomb interactions in the Hubbard model, and although inter-site Coulomb interactions can slightly alter the phase space\cite{fuchs_kagome_2020,wen_interaction-driven_2010,ferhat_phase_2014}, it is generally possible to replace inter-site interactions with an effective on-site interaction\cite{schuler_optimal_2013}.
+Given that spin-orbit coupling (SOC) for DCA-Cu is very small\cite{zhang_intrinsic_2016}, we did not consider SOC in our calculations.
+Note that when SOC becomes significant (e.g., in systems with heavier elements), it can give rise to effects such as noncollinear magnetism and topological insulator phases\cite{kim_emergent_2020}.
 Our DFT calculations also showed some minor changes to the substrate due to the presence of the MOF beyond what we include in the Hubbard model (e.g. graphite in Supplementary Fig. \ref*{fig:tb-fits}), which may lead to differences in the chosen magnetic ordering due to substrate-mediated exchange coupling.
 These limitations notwithstanding, our mean-field Hubbard model is adequate for interpreting our DFT results and identifying general trends in phase space.